 The companies are in business to maximize profits.
-A wrong recruitment is not only an opportunity cost for a right recruitment but also a business liability.
+An inferior recruitment is not only an opportunity cost for a right recruitment but also a business liability.
 That's why most of the employers use psychological tests to go for the best choice from the bunch of candidates.
 It is estimated that over a third of today's leading companies are using psychological tests in one form or the other.

 What the candidates should do?

-Basically, you need to understand what are personality tests?
+You need to understand what are personality tests?
 How do they gauge your personality?
 What criteria are used?
 What standards are adopted and how normalization is made?
 Do you need to harp upon weaknesses of the psychological tests?

-The first thing you should do when using any of the methods for personality test training, is to determine what your employer is looking for in a candidate.
-Are they looking for someone who is good with people, or someone who is highly efficient?
-Are they looking for a candidate who is a team player or someone who prefers to work independently.
+The first thing you should do when using any of the methods for personality test training is to determine what your employer is looking for in a candidate.
+Are they looking for someone who is good with people or someone who is highly efficient?
+Are they looking for a candidate who is a team player or someone who prefers to work independently?
 Sometimes, you can ask before the personality test what an employer is looking for in a job candidate.
 Once you have this information, you're set to train the personality test to your liking.

 One of the most important of all of the methods for personality test training is to apply what you know your future employer is seeking, on the personality test itself.
-To do this, a vivid imagination helps, but is not required.
+To do this, a vivid imagination helps but is not required.
 Get a list of personality traits similar to what your future employer is looking for, and write them down.
-Study these traits, and relate these traits to people that you know in your personal life.
+Study these traits, and relate these characteristics to people that you know in your personal life.
 For instance, if your future employer is seeking someone who is good with people, and works well in teams, imagine someone in your life that fits that description excellently.

 Once you have an idea of who you want to “model” for your personality test, you can use one of the best methods for personality test training.
 This method is easy, once you know who to model the test after.
 On every question of the test, simply answer the test, as the person that you are modeling would answer.
 For instance, if Jim is an outgoing person who is a good team player, ask yourself, “What would Jim do in this situation?”.
 Throughout the entire test, ask yourself this question on each item on the test.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
+You can preview and edit on the next page before your submission is sent in.
+You will also be informed about this site's privacy policies.
 Thank you for your contribution.